 Registered Nurse (RN) An RN is a nurse who has graduated from a certified nursing program and met the requirements to obtain a registered nurse license.
 An RN's scope of practice and responsibilities vary by state.

-Rehabilitation The process of restoring a capacity lost or diminished by illness or injury.
+Rehabilitation The process of restoring a capacity that may have changed by illness or injury.
 Rehabilitation can include physical, occupational or speech therapy.

 Respite Care Short-term, institutional care given to an aging, sick or disabled person.
 Respite care also provides relief and support to a usual caregiver should they need to be away for a period of time.